jackxxu/gpt2_music/notes.md

 </table>

-One plausible explanation is that the later layers have learned the more correlations between the notes, and therefore the attentions are more distinctive.
+One plausible explanation is that the later layers have learned more about the orrelations between the notes to make the attentions more distinctive.

 ## Future Improvements